atk4/data/docs/types.md

 ## Type specification

-- Provide list of out-of-the-box types, such as "percentage"
-- Provide list of classes such as {php:class}`Fraction`
-- Mechanism to find corresponding class configuration based on selected type
+Mechanism to find corresponding class configuration based on selected type.

 Specifying one of supported types will ensure that your field format is recognized universally, can be stored, loaded, presented to user through UI